 The last three digits represent the last digit of the year the boat was built and the final two digits of the boat model year.
 A boat built in July 2006 is actually a 2007 model boat.
 Example: A boat with "607" as the last digits indicates the boat was built in 2006, but it is a 2007 model boat.

 Hull

 HIN

 Date Purchased

 Dealer/Phone

-Ignition Key Number
+Ignition Key Nu mber

-Registration Number/State

 Engine

+Model Number

+Serial Number

+Trailer

+Model Number

+Serial Number

+Accessory

+Model Number

-Model Number Serial Number
+Serial Number